-The Air Force is now performing an upgrade, run by Boeing, on the B-1B fleet to install a "Integrated Battle Station", which includes:
+In 2014, the Air Force began an upgrade program, run by Boeing, on the B-1B fleet to install a "Integrated Battle Station", which includes:

-The Integrated Battle Station upgrade is being followed by replacement of the AN/APQ-164 radar with the Northrop Grumman "Scalable Agile Beam Radar -- Global Strike (SABR-GS)", an "active array" radar that will be more capable and reliable.
+The Integrated Battle Station upgrade will be completed in 2019.
+It is being followed by replacement of the AN/APQ-164 radar with the Northrop Grumman "Scalable Agile Beam Radar -- Global Strike (SABR-GS)", an "active array" radar that will be more capable and reliable.
 SABR-GS is a derivative of the AN/APG-83 SABR developed for the F-16 fighter, but is about three times bigger.
 The Air Force is also interested in a modernized defensive countermeasures system.

 * While bombers like the B-52, B-1, and B-2 have proven to be highly valuable assets in the widespread small wars that followed the collapse of the Soviet Union, these conflicts have not required great fleets of such aircraft.
 In 2002, the Air Force decided to withdraw 33 of the 91 B-1Bs surviving in service.
 Eight of the 33 were used as static display pieces, with the other 24 sent to the "boneyard" at Davis-Monthan AFB in Arizona.
 Ten of the 24 were mothballed, while the other 14 were to be cannibalized for spares.